Geometry and Topology of Gradient Shrinking Sasaki-Ricci Solitons: Abstract

 \section{Abstract}

 In this paper, we study the geometry and topology of complete gradient shrinking Sasaki-Ricci solitons.
 We first prove that they must be connected at infinity.
 This is a Sasaki analogue of gradient shrinking K\"{a}hler-Ricci solitons.
-Secondly, with the positive sectional curvature, we show that they must be compact.
+Secondly, with the positive sectional curvature or positive transverse holomorphic bisectional curvature, we show that they must be compact.
 All results are served as a generalization of Perelman in dimension three, of Naber in dimension four, and of Munteanu-Wang in all dimensions, respectively.